abrahammstein/GoNetSwift/README.md

 EXTRA NOTES:
 1. At first I was gonna use SwiftUI but then I ended up changin it to only Swift.
-2. The project has reusable custom views that I wanted to show some skills of, I could've just use Storyboards but that would've been too simple.
+2. The project has reusable custom views that I wanted to show.

 WHAT COULD BE IMPROVED?
 1. Adding a SQLLite Database or Firebase